shreyanshswaroop/Pizza-Website/README.md

-# Pizza-Website

 # Project Structure

-index.html: The main HTML file that serves as the entry point of the project. styles.css: The CSS file containing all the styling rules. images/: Folder for image assets used in the project. fonts/: Folder for custom fonts, if any.
+pizza webiste.html: The main HTML file that serves as the entry point of the project. styles.css: The CSS file containing all the styling rules. images/: Folder for image assets used in the project. fonts/: Folder for custom fonts, if any.